 Just like the Reject anti hero, the Moralistic anti hero is destined for isolation.
 Their pursuit of acceptance, power, and control consume them to the point of doom — the major difference between the two is how they became anti heroes.

-But I’d say that rejection is what caused him to spiral.
+It’s easier for us to empathize with a character who is the victim of corruption or oppression.
 With Walt, it was a lack of control and power, exposed by his cancer diagnosis.
 This system pushed him into abandoning his morals.
 Remember, Walt starts the series as a man disgusted by violence, power, and wealth.

 Anti Hero vs. Anti Villain